Husband. Father. Software engineer. Ubuntu Linux user.

 I got my first 3D printer about three months ago, and now that I’ve had it for a little while I wanted to write about my experience with it so far.
 Learning 3D printing has been a blast, but I faced some surprises and challenges along the way.
 It felt a bit like I was thrown into the deep end when I got started, but after about three months I finally feel like a have a good handle on the basics, and I’ve finshed several different kinds of projects.
 If you’re curious about 3D printing or thinking about getting into it yourself, maybe I can provide some inspiration and insight.

 Like in many houses, our cable modem was an eye sore on a shelf in our living room for many years.
-After all, that’s where the coax outlet always is right?
-For us, that location just happened to be the easiest place to put the modem.
-But the location wasn’t ideal.
-I wanted to move our cable modem and wifi router to our basement mechanical room to get them out of the living room, and to have more room for additional equipment near the router.
+After all, that’s where the coax outlet for a TV always is right?
+The location wasn’t ideal.
+People tend to put their internet cable modem near their TV because that’s where the coax outlet happens to be, not because that’s where they actually want their internet modem.
+I wanted to move our cable modem and wifi router to our basement mechanical room to get them out of the living room.
+Moving the internet equipment to our basement would give me more room for additional equipment near the router.
 But our basement didn’t have any coax outlets!
 I learned to run coax cable myself so I could move all our networking equipment to the basement.
 I’m glad I did, because I love the new setup and it wasn’t hard to do!

 Lunch Money is a great tool for tracking your personal finances.
 I wrote about it a couple months ago in my comparison of personal finance tools.
 However, the way most people use it, it will track finances from your net income.
 That is, it will track your finances for the portion of your paycheck that hits your bank account – because it uses your bank and credit card transaction history to track your finances.
 And that’s fine for a lot of people, but it won’t give you a complete view of your finances.
 In particular, if you’re only tracking finances from your net paycheck, you’re probably not tracking your 401(k) contributions, taxes, and other paycheck deductions.